AstralDynamics/orca/spec/deliverables/design.md

-# Branding & Design
+# User Interface Design

 The Supplier will work with the client and a graphic designer to identify a name and brand for the platform.
-The client will have continuous input into a short cycle of designs, previews and iterations.
+The client will have input into a short cycle of designs, previews and iterations until design has been reached.

 Once the client has identified an appropriate "look & feel", the Supplier will work with the designer to translate the existing wireframes into responsive vector graphic designs that show how the platform will look.